Written by Bill Schoeninger in 2014.

-He never broke a VsX score of 80, and was at best the 5th best player on those Islander teams.
+He never broke a VsX score of 80, and was at best the fifth best player on those Islander teams.
 Compared to the regular season, his point-per-game average goes down from .73 to .57 in the playoffs.
-Being a power forward is great, but his offensives numbers are not HHOF caliber, despite playing alongside two legends.
+Being a power forward is great, but his offensives numbers are not HHoF caliber, despite playing alongside two legends.

 A stay at home defenseman, Boivin’s claim to fame were his patented bone crunching hits.
-Boivin was not large at 5’8″ 183 lbs, but he could deliver thunderous body checks.
+Boivin was not large at 5-foot-8 183 pounds, but he could deliver thunderous body checks.
 Boivin played almost exclusively in an NHL that had six teams, yet Boivin’s teams made the playoffs in just 6 of those 15 seasons.
 Four teams made the playoffs each year.

 In Anderson, the list acquires its fourth role player from a dynasty.
 Anderson was a goalscoring wing who had talent, but whose point totals were inflated by playing on the highest scoring team of all time in the highest scoring era of all time.

-He finished top 3 in All-Star voting just once, received no Hart Trophy votes, and was at best the 6th best player on the Oilers behind Gretzky, Kurri, Coffey, Messier, and Fuhr.
+He finished top three in All-Star voting just once, received no Hart Trophy votes, and was at best the sixth best player on the Oilers behind Gretzky, Kurri, Coffey, Messier, and Fuhr.
 He broke a VsX score of 80 once, and had one top 10 point finish in his career.
-Despite being known for his playoff heroics, his PPG actually goes down slightly from the regular season to playoffs.
+Despite being known for his playoff heroics, his Points per Game (PPG) actually goes down slightly from the regular season to playoffs.

-His highest VsX score was 75.8 (Doug Weight beat that five times), and his highest finish in AS voting was 5th.
+His highest VsX score was 75.8 (Doug Weight beat that five times), and his highest finish in All Star voting was fifth.
 In his career, he received just three total votes for the Hart Trophy over 20 seasons.